ruizdurazo/ruizdurazo/README.md

 # Hello. :v:

 I'm Enrique.
-I'm a web developer and designer.
+I'm a full-stack developer and designer.

 P.S.
 This repo hosts the source code for [my personal website](https://ruizdurazo.com).